 In the late 16th century, King Felipe II is believed to have bequeathed the Zuleta region to the Jesuits, who implemented their Spanish methods of farming and cattle and sheep production, drastically changing Ecuadorian culture of farming in our area and in the country.
 In the following years an ‘obraje’ (small wool mill) was established.
 By 1691, the Hacienda house, granary and chapel were completed and this Ecuador hotel haciendawas in full operation.

 Private Ownership of Zuleta

-However, in 1713, under the direction of King Charles III, the property was confiscated and transferred to Canon Gabriel Zuleta, thus making Zuleta his seventeenth Hacienda.
+However, in 1713, under the direction of King Felipe V, the property was confiscated and transferred to Canon Gabriel Zuleta, thus making Zuleta his seventeenth Hacienda.
 From this day forth the farm became known as Cochicaranqui de Zuleta.
 Upon the Canon’s death, the farm passed to the Posse family, who were inspired to bring this Hacienda of Ecuadorback to its previous 17th century grandeur.